arrrgi/dotfiles/docs/index.md

 necessary inputs from _**stdin**_ during installation and then executes context and OS specific scripts and config to the target environment.

-Additional detail on the conditional logic and inputs required is available in the [documentation](https://dotfiles.bald.engineer) for this repo.

 ```bash
 #!/bin/bash